A custom Microsoft 365 staff rostering system for large charity.

 Staff need to be able to request when to work, and all shift bookings require approval from a line manager.
 On top of this, each department within the charity has different staffing skill sets and quotas that need to be met for each shift.

-Designing A Custom Staff Rostering Solution
+Custom Staff Rostering System

 “We’ve worked with the charity on a number of digital transformation requirements to date, so had a good understanding of the charity’s processes,” he said.
 “But as per any project Akita Intelligent Solutions undertakes, we ensured that the appropriate consultancy and stakeholder engagement took place.”